alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

 !!! warning "Hardware modification"

-    While hardware modification is not necessary for this guide, it is recommended for one minor upgrade to allow larger and more modern hard drives to be used.
+    While hardware modification is not necessary for this guide, it is recommended for one minor upgrade to allow SATA (which are larger and more modern than IDE) hard drives to be used.
 This modification is *only* performed on the internet adapter (not the PS2 itself) and is fairly straightforward.

 This guide will cover how to format and partition a hard drive with a FreeMcBoot card, install game backups to the drive directly from PC, install a homebrew app (such as OPL if it is not already installed), and download game artwork to display in OPL.